Gobabis

 Gobabis (Epako, ǂKhoandabes) is a town in eastern Namibia.
-It is the regional capital of the Omaheke Region, and the district capital of the Gobabis electoral constituency.
+It is the regional capital of the Omaheke Region, and the administrative seat of the Gobabis electoral constituency.
 Gobabis is in the heart of the cattle farming area.
 It had a population of 33,418 people in 2023.

 History

 Etymology and pre-colonial history

 The area around Gobabis and along the Nossob River had a strong population of elephants.
 The settlement itself was a base camp for ivory hunters and a trading post for elephant tusks.

 In 1856 a mission station was established by one Friederich Eggert of the Rhenish Missionary Society.
 In the latter half of the 19th century and the early 20th century several conflicts flared up between the Ovambanderu and the Khauas Khoikhoi, as well as between the settlers and the indigenous people.
 Gobabis is in an area where the Herero and the Nama people fought wars against one another, as well as with settlers from the Cape colony that occupied the land.

 According to oral tradition, the earliest name for the settlement in this area was the Khoekhoegowab word ǂKhoandabes, the place where the elephant came to lick.
 The reason for this name is speculated to be that elephant tusks that would crack in the dry and hot climate of the Omaheke were at times stored right in the settlement's well.
 The Herero called the place Epako.

 Later the settlement was referred to as "Gobabis" by the Whites, this expression was likely derived from goba (argue, quarrel) and bis (place): The place where people quarreled.
 A common earlier interpretation of the name, ǂkhoa (Elephant) -bes (place), Elephant fountain, was introduced by Heinrich Vedder and gained wide acceptance.
 Vedder also opined that it was Amraal Lambert, Captain of the Kaiǀkhauan (Khauas Nama) who called the place Gobabis because he could not pronounce ǂKoabes.
 Apart from linguistic problems, this interpretation was contradicted by an 1845 letter by Reverend Joseph Tindall, a Wesleyan missionary, which states: "Reached Gobabis which I named 'Elephant's fountain'" - a place name like "Place of Altercation" would not bode too well for the missionary station he intended to establish.